 4. Keep your eyes on daily photography themes

 In one of my articles in this series, I have listed all the photography themes being curated on Google+.
 It is quite updated, although I promise nothing right now, so I suggest you take a look at them here.

-On the one hand, some people are sticking devotedly by their 365 and 52-something projects, ((These are like new year resolutions saying you would post 365 pictures (one a day) or, to ease out a little, 52 things (weekly) of whatever they like.)) and on the other we have people at a loss as to what they should post.
+On the one hand, some people are sticking devotedly by their 365 and 52-something projects,2 and on the other we have people at a loss as to what they should post.
 What picture to shoot or which of their many to upload or something else along those lines perhaps.

 While I have, myself, never come across this block, one great solution would suggest is to keep your eyes peeled for the day’s (or the next day’s) photography theme.
 This will serve as an inspiration to you, either to go shoot something under that category or to update a picture of that category.
 Curators responsible for photographs tagged this way are on the look out for good photographs for their themes.